-The Center of Comparative Medicine and Pathology (CCMP) provides postgraduate training in laboratory animal medicine and science, veterinary anatomic pathology, and comparative and genomic pathology.
-Depending on the program, training takes place at Memorial Sloan Kettering Cancer Center, the Animal Medical Center, The Rockefeller University, and/or Weill Cornell Medical College.
-The CCMP has three principal training programs: the Tri-Institutional Training Program in Laboratory Animal Medicine and Science, the Quad-Institutional Veterinary Anatomic Pathology Residency, and the Fellowship in Comparative and Genomic Pathology.
+The Center of Comparative Medicine and Pathology (CCMP) provides postgraduate training in laboratory animal medicine and science, and comparative and genomic pathology.
+Depending on the program, training takes place at Memorial Sloan Kettering Cancer Center, The Rockefeller University, and/or Weill Cornell Medical College.
+The CCMP has two principal training programs: the Tri-Institutional Training Program in Laboratory Animal Medicine and Science, and the Fellowship in Comparative and Genomic Pathology.

 - Tri-Institutional Training Program in Laboratory Animal Medicine & Science